 Closure: Velcro | Padding: Gel | Palm: Synthetic leather

-The top of the glove is a mix of mesh and lycra for wicking and breathability; the thumb is made using micro suede, so you don't rub your nose raw.
+The top of the glove is a mix of mesh and lycra for wicking and breathability, while the thumb is made using micro suede, so you don't rub your nose raw.
 Castelli has opted for a velcro closure to ensure a proper fit, and there is a massive pull tab so it's not a wrestling match to get the Arenberg Gel 2 over your hands.
-They also come in a full-finger version for those after a bit of extra protection
+They also come in a full-finger version for those after a bit of extra protection.

 Giro Siv road glove